 Department of Labor on Child Labor

-The International Labor Affairs Bureau (ILAB) conducts and funds rigorous research to inform the design and implementation of policy and programs.
+The International Labor Affairs Bureau (ILAB) conducts and funds rigorous research Visit disclaimer page to inform the design and implementation of policy and programs.
 ILAB researches worker livelihoods and the violation of worker rights, including the prevalence of child labor and occurrence of forced labor around the world.